-Unit 2: Written examination, 11⁄2 hours - 20% of A Level
+Unit 2: Written examination, 11/2 hours - 20% of A Level

-This paper will test you on designing and making principles, for example, product analysis and commercial manufacture.
+This paper will test you on designing and making principles, for example, product analysis, designers and design styles.

 Unit 1 and 2 examinations use a mixture of short answer, multiple choice and extended response questions.